 Comprehensive Study: Carbon Taxes won't Hamper the Economy

 An article in The Guardian highlights a special issue in the journal Energy Economics featuring carbon tax modeling studies conducted through the Stanford Energy Modeling Forum Project.
-The issue includes an overview of the results co-authored by Brian Murray of the Duke University Energy Initiative and a faculty affiliate at the Nicholas Institute for Environmental Policy Solutions and an article on carbon tax implications for market trends and generation costs by my Nicholas Institute colleague Martin Ross.
+The issue includes an overview of the results co-authored by Brian Murray of the Duke University Energy Initiative and Nicholas Institute for Environmental Policy Solutions and an article on carbon tax implications for market trends and generation costs by Nicholas Institute Renior Research Economist Martin Ross.
 Comparison of the modeling studies’ results revealed similar conclusions: that a carbon tax is effective at reducing carbon pollution, although the structure of the tax and rate at which it rises are important, and that a revenue-neutral carbon tax would have a modest impact on gross domestic product.
 Even the most ambitious carbon tax was found to be consistent with long-term positive economic growth.